-Before you start researching Photographers, it’s important to know which style of photography you want at your wedding.
-See if any of the following appeal to you?
-And I will explain where I fit within these styles.
+Before you start researching Photographers near you, it’s important to know which style of photography you want at your wedding.
+Learning your options will help you decide what you want.
+And I will also explain where I fit within these styles.

 Film Vs Digital –all the Leicestershire wedding photographers I know shoot only in digital.
-Although I enjoy shooting in film, my film cameras stay at home during weddings.
+Although I enjoy shooting film for my personal use, my film cameras stay at home during weddings.

 This style is an informal approach where the photographer will give you real documentary coverage of your wedding.
 If you feel awkward when it comes to posed images, then this is the thing for you.
 A documentary wedding photographer will spend most of their time hanging back and capturing the action as it happens.
 The photographer does not give direction, and will rely on his keen eye and a readiness to “do what it takes to get the shot.”

-Very formal, highly posed like those pictures you would see in your parent’s wedding album.
+Very formal, highly posed, like those pictures you would see in your parent’s wedding album.
 In the film days, these were hugely popular.
 Because of how expensive film was, photographers would pose couples and guests to get the shots straight away.
-I am not a huge fan of this style, especially in Asian weddings, but if you want to stick to tradition, and wait hours for posed photos with your guests, then a traditional wedding photographer is for you.
+If you want to stick to tradition, as well as taking staged/directed shots of you and your guests, then a traditional wedding photographer is for you.

 Fine-art wedding photography involves using artistic angles, creative lighting, unique compositions and advanced editing techniques to create images with an artistic flare.
 Lots of skill, planning, a creative eye and often thinking out of the box approach is a must to excel in this style of photography.